RecordsKeeper/multichain/docs/source/mininglinux.rst

 Connecting to RecordsKeeper Blockchain on Linux
 -----------------------------------------------

-The RecordsKeeper Testnet Blockchain is avaialble for the users to Develop and Deploy applications over RecordsKeeper Blockchain, XRK Testnet tokens do not hold any value and are only avaialble for testing.
+The RecordsKeeper Testnet blockchain is available for users to develop and deploy applications on.
+XRK Testnet tokens do not hold any value and are only available for testing.
 You can earn XRK tokens from RecordsKeeper Mainnet mining.

-Now to connect to the RecordsKeeper Blockchain, run following command from the terminal:
+Now, to connect to the RecordsKeeper blockchain, run the following command from the terminal:

 **RecordsKeeper Testnet**